abdullah-hamada7/RealEstateProject/README.md

 Description

 This is a fully functional real estate web application built using ASP.NET Core MVC.
-The application includes features such as property listings, user authentication, agent profiles, and an admin dashboard.
-It also integrates with Stripe for payment processing, OTP for enhanced security, and follows a 3-tier architecture for scalability and maintainability.
+The application includes features such as property listings, It also integrates with Stripe for payment processing, OTP for enhanced security, and follows a 3-tier architecture for scalability and maintainability.
 Technologies Used

     HTML: Markup language for structuring the web pages.